 - Lightly toast the spices in a pan on medium heat until aromatic-a minute or two.
 Combine the ingredients for the cure and mix well, taking a moment to enjoy the aroma of spices as you do.

 - Put the beef belly or brisket into a large container.
 Wearing gloves, massage the meat with the cure for 5 minutes, rubbing it into all the nooks and crannies.
-This will seem like a lot of cure, but it's washed off before smoking.
+It may not seem like a lot, but the cure is powerful stuff.

-- Put the beef into a large vacuum bag, along with all remaining cure, and vacuum seal.
+- Put the beef into a large vacuum bag, scraping up any cure left in the container and vacuum seal.
+Add a couple ice cubes to the bag to help create a brine.
 Refrigerate for 10 days, massaging the meat in the bag to help create a thick brine slurry.

 Soak and Dry the Beef